BlenderCN-Org/MolecularPro/README.md

 # MolecularPro
-An updated version of the Molecular Addon by Pyroevil
+An updated version of the Molecular Addon by Jean-Francois Gallant